hackappcom/iloot/README.md

 iLoot
 =====

-OpenSource tool for  iCloud backups download.
-Based on upgrarded [iphone-dataprotection](https://code.google.com/p/iphone-dataprotection/) script. (offset operations added and other minor bugs fixed)

-Using this CLI tool you can download backups of all devices assigned with AppleID.
+Using this CLI tool you can download backups of devices assigned with your AppleID.
+Based on [iphone-dataprotection](https://code.google.com/p/iphone-dataprotection/) script, so copyrights belong to respective owners.
+Offset operations added and other minor bugs fixed.

+**This tool is for educational purposes only.
+Before you start, make sure it's not illegal in your country.**

+Follow us on twitter [@hackappcom](https://twitter.com/hackappcom)

 Example